Recognizing and Eliciting Weakly Single Crossing Profiles on Trees: Elicitation Algorithm

-Hence, the query complexity of \PE for the weakly single crossing profiles on trees, does not depend substantially on how the preferences are accessed and whether we know a single crossing tree of the single crossing closure of the input profile.
-This is in sharp contrast to the corresponding results for single crossing domain where the query complexity for \PE improves substantially if we know a single crossing ordering and we have a random access to the preferences than if we only have sequential access to preferences~\cite{deycross}.
+Hence, the query complexity of \PE for the weakly single-crossing profiles on trees, does not depend substantially on how the preferences are accessed and whether we know a single-crossing tree of the single-crossing closure of the input profile.
+This is in sharp contrast to the corresponding results for the single-crossing domain where the query complexity for \PE improves substantially if we know a single-crossing ordering and we have a random access to the preferences than if we only have sequential access to preferences~\cite{deycross}.
+Next, we present our lower bound on the query complexity of any \PE algorithm for single-crossing domains in the random access model.

+\begin{theorem} Let a profile \PP be single-crossing with respect to the identity permutation of the voters.
+Then any algorithm for eliciting \PP has query complexity $\Omega(m^2\log n)$ even if we are allowed to query preferences randomly. \end{theorem}

+\begin{proof} Any \PE algorithm can be viewed to be a binary decision tree.
+Let the set \CC of candidates be $\{c_i: i\in[m]\}$.
+Let \QQ be any single-crossing profile consisting of $\el=m(m-1)/2$ distinct preferences; we know such a profile exists.
+Let \RR be the collection of all profiles of size $n$ which contains multiple copies of every preference present in \QQ and nothing else.
+Then we have $|\RR|=\el^n$.
+Since every profile in \RR can be a valid input to any \PE algorithm \AA, the corresponding binary decision tree must have at least $\el^n$ leaf vertices.
+Hence, the query complexity of \AA is the height of the corresponding binary decision tree which is at least $\Omega(m^2\log n)$. \end{proof}